One of the many forms depression can take is postpartum depression.

 As with treatment for other mood disorders, there are changes in lifestyle that may help you out of your PPD, as well as medications (only by order of your OB/GYN or family doctor), and natural solutions.

-Magnesium is also vital to energy (ATP) production, something everyone can take advantage of.
-Whether you experience low energy as a symptom of PPD or not, it can help with both energy production and facilitating naturally calm sleep.
+Magnesium is also vital to energy (ATP) production, which every new mother needs.
+If you experience low energy as a symptom of PPD, know that magnesium can help you get energized.

 The feelings of being anxious or overwhelmed by the prospect of raising an infant are not limited to new mothers.